OctopusDeploy/blog/blog/2021-05/creating-new-architecture/index.md

 The first step toward making high-quality decisions is to collaborate closely with your team to arrive at a decision.
 You've worked through the candidate solutions with them, and you have established a shared understanding of their impacts.
 In any sufficiently complex system, you will always need to get input from others to ensure you have visibility across all potential impacts a new architecture may have, and your team is the best starting point for this.

-One tool we use at Octopus to solicit input is the [strawman proposal](https://en.wikipedia.org/wiki/Straw_man_proposal).
+One tool we use at Octopus to solicit input is the [straw-man proposal](https://en.wikipedia.org/wiki/Straw_man_proposal).
 You present your team with your proposed design for a given component or sub-system, and explain it in enough detail that the team can reason about it.
-With a strawman you don't want your team to agree to it, you want them to _challenge_ it, to point out its flaws, to suggest alternatives and improvements.
+With a straw-man you don't want your team to agree to it, you want them to _challenge_ it, to point out its flaws, to suggest alternatives and improvements.
 This type of conversation generates great insights and solution options that can lead you towards a high-quality decision.

 After your team has given input, you also need to ensure the right experts have provided input on your architectural decisions.